Early Aboriginal flag design

 Fact Asked “Should Australia adopt a new flag, free from the Union Jack”, 53.8% of surveyed Australians answered “yes”, 40.9% “no” .

-When considering flying the Aboriginal flag or not it helps understand what the Australian flag could mean for Aboriginal people.
+When considering flying the Aboriginal flag or not it helps understand what Aboriginal people think about the Australian flag:

 “[The Australian flag] is the flag that has flown over every police station in which racist cops have murdered Aboriginal people, the flag that flies on top of the military vehicles that are enforcing apartheid and dispossession via the Northern Territory Intervention today, the flag of the Government that stole their children for generations and continues to steal them today with barely a word in the media, the flag of the Government that closes their schools and makes it illegal for children to learn their traditional languages.
 This is a shameful, blood-stained symbol of genocide.” .